rubbelgeorge/spezi/README.md

   Displays high-resolution cover art and animated album art (if available).

 - 🕹️ **Remote control features**
-  Play, pause, skip, and manage your queue directly from Spezi.
+  Play, pause, skip, directly from spezi.

 - 🌈 **Visualizers**
   Choose from built-in background visualizers—or add your own!